What are Streams and Alerts?

 - Streams proactively collect span data based on their query.
 They report on latency, error rate, and operation rate.

-- Conditions set thresholds on a Stream that when crossed, provide a trigger.
+- Alerts set thresholds on a Stream that when crossed, provide a trigger.
 For the Pre-Deploy action, they let you know that it may not be safe to commit your pull request.